Outry08/SQL-Library/README.md

 ## Roadmap

 - Incorporate column properties such as autoincrement, not null, primary key, and foreign key.
-    - Add ability to edit properties of columns (autoincrement, primary key, datatype, etc.).
+    - Add ability to edit properties of columns (Datatype, Default value, Foreign Key String).
-    - Add attribute adherence checks when inserting and updating.
-    - sqlite_sequence table for autoincrement.
     - Properly import and export column attributes.
 - Group By in select statements.
 - Expand select statements to be able to refer to other tables.
 (Including adding join statements).